All ingredients are individually packaged, but our central facility

 Place a medium non-stick pan over medium heat.
 Place burritos in dry, hot pan, seam side down.
-Cook until browned, 1-2 minutes on two sides.
+Cook on two sides until browned, 1-2 minutes per side.

 Plate dish as pictured on front of card, serving sour cream on the side.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.

 Choose from 21 fresh recipes featuring steak, chicken, pork, fish, vegetarian options, and beyond to meet your cooking needs each week.